Hearts of Iron IV

-Hearts of Iron IV, also commonly known as HOI4, is a 2016 grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive.
-It is the sequel to 2009's Hearts of Iron III and the fourth main installment in the Hearts of Iron series.
+Hearts of Iron IV is a 2016 grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive.
+It is the fourth installment in the Hearts of Iron series and the sequel to 2009's Hearts of Iron III.

 Like previous games in the series, Hearts of Iron IV is a grand strategy wargame that focuses on World War II.
 The player can control any country in the world, starting either in 1936 or 1939.
-Players have the option of following a nation's historical path, or leading various non-historical paths.
+Players may decide to follow a nation's historical path, or lead various non-historical paths.
+The game allows players to play both single-player and multiplayer modes.

 By May 2018, the game had sold a total of one and a half million copies worldwide.
 As of November 2025, the game has sold over seven million copies on Steam alone.
-Since its release, Paradox has released large amounts of downloadable content for Hearts of Iron IV.
+Since its release, Paradox has released a large amount of downloadable content for Hearts of Iron IV.

 Gameplay

 Hearts of Iron IV is a grand strategy wargame that revolves around World War II.
+The player may play as any nation in the world, with start dates on 1 January 1936 or 14 August 1939 in single-player or multiplayer.

+Economy and "political power"

-The player may play as any nation in the world in the 1936 or 1939 start dates in single-player or multiplayer.
-A nation's military is divided between ground forces, naval forces, and aerial forces.
-For the ground forces, the player may train, customize, and command divisions consisting of various types of infantry, tanks, and other units.
-These divisions require equipment and manpower to fight properly.
-The navy and air force also require men and equipment, including the actual warships and warplanes that are used in combat.
-The tanks, airplanes, and boats could also be manually customized by the player.
-Equipment is produced by military factories, while ships are built by dockyards.
-These military factories and dockyards are, in turn, constructed using civilian factories, which also construct a variety of other buildings, produce consumer goods for the civilian population, and oversee commerce with other nations.
-Most nations are initially forced to devote a significant number of their civilian factories to producing consumer goods, but as the nation becomes increasingly mobilized, more factories will be freed up for other purposes.
-Mobilization is represented as a "policy" that the player may adjust with the proper amount of political power, an abstract "resource" that is also used to appoint new ministers and change other facets of the nation's government.
-In addition to mobilization, there are other policies, including the nation's stance on conscription and commerce.
+Military factories produce equipment, while dockyards build ships.
+These military factories and dockyards are constructed using civilian factories, which can also construct other buildings, produce consumer goods for the civilian population, and oversee trade with other nations.
+Most nations are initially forced to devote a significant number of their civilian factories to producing consumer goods, but as the nation mobilizes, more factories will be freed up for other purposes.
+Since the update coinciding with the expansion No Compromise, No Surrender, all factories need to be powered by coal, and power gain from coal can be influenced by technologies and other buildings in states such as dams or nuclear power plants.

+With the expansion Arms Against Tyranny, the player can interact with the global arms market and access military industrial organizations, which improve military equipment over time.

+Mobilization, conscription, and trade laws are represented as policies that the player may adjust with the proper amount of political power, an abstract resource that is also used to appoint new ministers and change other parts of the nation's government.